shaikhon/python-tutorial/README.md

 # python-tutorial
-A basic Python tutorial as jupyter notebooks
+A basic Python tutorial as a jupyter notebook for beginners

 ## Getting Started:
 For beginners, it is recommended to upload and run the notebook using the Google's Colab site to skip the Python installation.
 Here is how to get started immediatly:

-  1. Download the .ipynb tutorial notebook
+  1. Download the tutorial notebook titled: PY-101_python_basics.ipynb
   2. Go to [Google Colab](https://colab.research.google.com/)
   3. Log in using your Gmail/Google account (to save your progress)
-  4. Upload the .ipynb notebook and get started
+  4. Upload the PY-101_python_basics.ipynb notebook and get started

 ## Notebook 1.
 Python Basics
 In this notebook, we will cover the following Python basics: